Brought To You By Macalester Students

 31. Hear live music at Dunn Brothers

 Just across Snelling and Grand Avenues, Dunn Brothers is a neighborhood favorite.
-Always packed with people and their laptops or books, Dunn Brothers often offers live music.
+Always packed with people and their laptops and books, Dunn Brothers often offers live music.
 Enjoy the sounds of local musicians inside or head outside and relax on the patio.
-Also, Dunn Bros makes the strongest coffee in the neighborhood, perfect for those long study nights or early morning classes.

 32. Hit the mike at the Cultural House Poetry Slam

 The Poetry Slam, a beloved campus tradition, is a way for students to express themselves through words and rhymes.
 Audience members vote for the top three spoken-word artists, who go on to compete for prizes.

 33. Eat some crepes or attend a fiesta at one of the Language Houses

 The Language Houses are adjacent to campus.
 Residents all speak the language: French, German, Japanese, Russian, Spanish or Chinese.
 Native speakers live in each house to serve as resources.

 34. Go thrifting at Everyday People and Goodwill

 In the mood for some shopping or need some clothing essentials but have the budget of a broke college student?
 Spend less at one of the closeby thrift stores.